Not sure which office is closest to you? Try our Office Finder.

 If you're thinking of creating a will but still have unanswered questions, our legal team have put together frequently asked will writing questions to help put your mind at ease.

 Absolutely, for legal purposes your pets are viewed as your possessions and therefore you can leave your pets to named individuals or a charity.
-If you want to leave money to go towards your pet’s care and maintenance then this is best dealt with through a Trust arrangement and is something you can speak to us about at KJ Smith Solicitors.
+If you want to leave money to go towards your pet’s care and maintenance then this can be discussed in detail with your solicitor.

 Nothing, the marriage is deemed to have existed at the point when the civil partnership was formed.
 Any Wills made after the civil partnership will still be valid despite the subsequent marriage.